Sausage Egg Mushroom Casserole

 Made the Sausage and Egg Breakfast Bake for brunch Christmas Morning.
 It was delicious!
 Thanks Kristen for a recipe that satisfied my husband as well as my daughter and me who like to eat Whole30.

-So nice to have something healthy yet hearty to start the day with, isn’t it?!
+So nice to have something lighter yet hearty to start the day with, isn’t it?!